jimhigson/oboe.js/writing/main/5_Implementation.md

 problem.
 Because of its single-threaded execution model, in the browser any Javascript is ran during script execution frames, interlaced with frames for other concurrent concerns.
-To minimise the impact on other tasks such as rendering it is important that no task occupies the CPU for very long.
+To minimise the impact on other concerns such as rendering it is important that no task occupies the CPU for very long.
 Since most monitors refresh at 60Hz, about 16ms is a fair target for the maximum duration of a script frame.
 In Node no limit can be implied from a display but any CPU-hogging task degrades the